freezefawn/pluralsurvivalguide/communication.md

 One can also use the inner world to communicate if a given system needs a more involved experience to interact properly.

-If you can only internally communicate through the inner world, it may be advantageous to have daily meetings in the inner world to check in and converse with whoever is at front.
+If you can only internally communicate through the inner world, it may be advantageous to have daily (or more often) meetings in the inner world to check in and converse with whoever is at front.

 Read the [Headspace] article to learn more on how to build, access, and utilize an inner world.

-## The fancy stuff

-the less standard stuff.
-WIP

-### Imposition and Projection section
+## Imposition And Projection

-communication through this will be covered in the imposition and projection guide.
-WIP
+The other major communication techniques we will cover in this guide.

+See the article on [Imposition and Projection]

 ## External Guides: